eolamijuwon/IEMeSSR/README.md

 <img src="Images/instructors_ogbuokiri.png" align="right" width="15%"/>

 -   [**Dr. Blessing Ogbuokiri**](https://scholar.google.com/citations?user=JZ_wxE4AAAAJ&hl=en) is a lecturer in the department of Computer Science at the University of Nigeria, Nsukka.
-He is also a visiting lecturer in the School of Computer Science and Applied Mathematics, University of the Witwatersrand.
+He is also a visiting lecturer in the Department of Applied Information Systems, School of Consumer Intelligence & Information Systems (SCiiS), University of Johannesburg, South Africa.
 He has over fifteen years of work experience in academia, the software, and IT industries.
 His core research interest are in theoretical computing, machine learning, deep learning for social good, computer vision, software engineering (emphasis on implementation and testing). -[\@BlessingManB](https://twitter.com/BlessingManB)

 <img src="Images/instructors_olamijuwon.png" align="right" width="15%"/>